poppinace/indexnet_matting/README.md

 Please note that:
 - `DATA_DIR` should be modified to your dataset directory;
 - Images used in Deep Matting has been downsampled by 1/2 to enable the GPU inference.
-To reproduce the full-resolution results, the inference should be executed on CPU, which takes about 2 days.
+To reproduce the full-resolution results, the inference can be executed on CPU, which takes about 2 days.

 Here is the results of IndexNet Matting and our reproduced results of Deep Matting on the Adobe Image Dataset: